If you ever had a job interview in a foreign language, you know how different it is than speaking the same language in an informal situation.

 Even if you don’t know what you will be doing in 6 months, you need to be prepared for this question.
-If you don’t have a very specific plan of what you want to achieve in that time, it’s always good to draw a picture related to the job position you are applying for.
+If you don’t have a very specific plan of what you want to achieve in that time, no worries.
+It’s always good to draw a picture related to the job position you are applying for.
 But try to be honest and share your dreams of things you really want to achieve.
-Unless you only dream of having cocktails all day long on a beach in the Maldives, then you’d better lie.
+Unless you only dream of having cocktails all day long at the beach, then you’d better lie.

 To be ready to answer this question in your target language, imagine where you would really want to be and what you want to be doing in 5, or 10 years.
 Think of the words you would need to use, such as successful, achieve, accomplishment, etc.

 7. Why are you leaving your current job?
 Why did you leave your last job?

 Of course, you are quitting because you hate your job and you can’t stand this shit anymore.
 But how do you say this to your future employer?
 Try to be as positive as possible because anything you say about your past, or current situation would be automatically applied to your future one.